dantesolis/100-days-kallaway-log/README.md

 **Thoughts:** Having problems with the `webpack.config.js` keep getting a `Invalid configuration object.
 Webpack has been initialised using a configuration object that does not match the API schema.
  - configuration.resolve.extensions[0] should not be empty.` error.

+ Learnt about `git rebase -i HEAD~my_commit_number` to be able to change a commit message after it has been pushed.

 **Link to work:** [flexpanel-repo](https://github.com/dantesolis/flexpanels/tree/feature/webpack)

 <hr	/>